andrzej-jedrzejewski/ssh-task/README.md

 Assuming the login username to all servers is ubuntu and we have public key authentication (your public key is already on all of those hosts), how would you log in to a server?

-If ssh keys were added properly to the server:

-If you use old version of openssh:
+If ssh keys were added properly to the server and you use old version of openssh:
 ```bash
 ssh ubuntu@SERVERIP -o ProxyCommand="ssh -W %h:%p ubuntu@BASTIONIP"
 ```